-You must clear all flammable material for a distance of 10 feet in all directions from your camp stove, have a shovel available, and ensure that a responsible person attends the stove at all times when it is in use.
+Wood and charcoal fires are prohibited in all areas of Los Padres National Forest including designated Campfire Use sites; however persons with a valid CA Campfire Permit are allowed to use portable stoves and lanterns using gas, jellied petroleum or pressurized liquid fuel within the designated Campfire Use Sites only.
+CA Campfire Permits are available from the Los Padres NF website (http://www.fs.usda.gov/lpnf).
+You must clear all flammable material for a distance of five feet in all directions from your camp stove, have a shovel available, and a responsible person attend the stove at all times when it is in use.

 In anticipation of inclement weather, the Arroyo Seco Indians Road will be closed at Memorial Park Campground and Piney Creek Road will be closed at the first gate..
 This closure will be in place for the protection of the public and to reduce damage to these recently graded roads.
 This is a temporary closure; these roads will reopen as conditions permit.
 For more information, please contact the Monterey Ranger District at (831) 385-5434, or on-line at: http://www.fs.fed.us/r5/lospadres/.